dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Store in BigQuery.
 Provide format files for data load and update them as needed.
 - [ ] Store in BigQuery.
 Select "Automatically detect" in the Schema section.
-- [x] Store in Cloud Storage.
+- [ ] Store in Cloud Storage.
 Link data as temporary tables in BigQuery and turn on the "Automatically detect" option in the Schema section of BigQuery.
+> **Incorrect**: This is not correct because you should not use Cloud Storage for this scenario: it is cumbersome and doesn't add value.
 - [ ] Store in Cloud Storage.
 Link data as permanent tables in BigQuery and turn on the "Automatically detect" option in the Schema section of BigQuery.

 **2. Question 2**